15+ Eye-catching Flowers that Start with H With Pictures

 Harebell | Flowers Starting With The letter F

-Harebell is commonly known as the “Scottish bluebell” and “Bluebell of Scotland,” which belongs to the Campanulaceae family.
+Harebell is commonly known as the โScottish bluebellโ and โBluebell of Scotland,โ which belongs to the Campanulaceae family.
 It is a herbaceous perennial flower with a long, thin stem that can bloom in rocky places.
-Its scientific name means “Round Leaved“.
+Its scientific name meansย “Round Leaved“.
 Harebell usually produces violet-blue, unique bell-shaped flowers in late summer and early autumn.

 The most interesting fact about these flowers is that they are edible and can be used in making salads, and their flavorful leaves can be eaten raw.
+Most will thrive in full to partial sun as well.
+Flowers are representative of humility and eternal love.

 Scientific Name | Campanula rotundifolia |